-Sara Ogilvie is an illustrator and printmaker.
-She was the 2011 Booktrust Best New Illustrators Award winner and was shortlisted for the Best Emerging Illustrator Award 2010.
-Dogs Don’t Do Ballet, which she illustrated, was shortlisted for the Roald Dahl Funny Prize 2010 and the Booktrust Early Years Award 2010.
-Sara lives in lives in Newcastle upon Tyne in the North of England.
+Sara Ogilvie is an illustrator and printmaker and was the 2011 BookTrust Best New Illustrators Award winner.
+Dogs Don’t Do Ballet, which she illustrated, was shortlisted for the 2010 Roald Dahl Funny Prize and the 2010 BookTrust Early Years Award.
+Sara lives in lives in Newcastle upon Tyne in the north of England.

 Publisher: Simon & Schuster/Paula Wiseman Books (May 6, 2014)